EgocentricVision/EgocentricVision/README.md

 - [EvIs-Kitchen] - The EvIs-Kitchen dataset is the first VIdeo-Sensor-Sensor (V-S-S) interaction-focused dataset for ego-HAR tasks, capturing sequences of everyday kitchen activities.
 This dataset uses two inertial sensors on both wrists to better capture subject-object interactions.
 IEEE Sensors Journal 2024. [[paper]](https://ieeexplore.ieee.org/abstract/document/10387162)

 - [EgoExoLearn] - EgoExoLearn, a large-scale dataset that emulates the human demonstration following process, in which individuals record egocentric videos as they execute tasks guided by demonstration videos.
 EgoExoLearn contains egocentric and demonstration video data spanning 120 hours captured in daily life scenarios and specialized laboratories.
 CVPR 2024. [[paper]](https://arxiv.org/abs/2403.16182) [[code]](https://github.com/OpenGVLab/EgoExoLearn)

+- [OAKINK2](https://oakink.net/v2/) - A dataset of bimanual object manipulation tasks for complex daily activities.
+OAKINK2 introduces three level of abstraction to organize the manipulation tasks: Affordance, Primitive Task, and Complex Task.
+OAKINK2 dataset provides multi-view image streams and precise pose annotations for the human body, hands and various interacting objects.
+This extensive collection supports applications such as interaction reconstruction and motion synthesis.
+CVPR 2024. [[paper]](https://arxiv.org/abs/2403.19417)

 - [BioVL-QR] - A biochemical vision-and-language dataset, which consists of 24 egocentric experiment videos, corresponding protocols, and video-and-language alignments.
 This study focuses on Micro QR Codes to detect objects automatically.
 From our preliminary study, we found that detecting objects only using Micro QR Codes is still difficult because the researchers manipulate objects, causing blur and occlusion frequently.
 2024. [[paper]](https://arxiv.org/abs/2404.03161v1)